bryongloden/shiny_testreporter/README.md

 http://shiny.rstudio.com/articles/persistent-data-storage.html

-This app is currently under development.
+This app is currently under development, and can be demoed at https://laflair.shinyapps.io/shiny_testreporter/.
 The next updates will include criterion-referenced test analysis measures.